 - nuts, such as walnuts and almonds

-- fatty fish, such as salmon and mackerel
+- fatty fish, such as salmon and sardines

 - fruit, including blueberries and oranges